zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.2.1 – VBCS Icons

-If you don’t see the navigator, click the “Expand Navigator” icon in the upper-left corner
+  &nbsp;&nbsp;&nbsp;&nbsp;If you don’t see the navigator, click the “Expand Navigator” icon in the upper-left corner, then click the "Web Applications" button

 > ![](./media/image74.png)
 >